colinhumber/HUMAStarPathfinder/README.md

 The pathfinding algorithm is generic to work with any game engines (I've tested it with Cocos2d and SpriteKit), but will return a path assuming the game engine's coordinate system has its origin at the bottom-left of the screen.

 ## Example
 Check out the included Xcode project for an example Cocos2d game.
+The sample will only run on a non-retina device/simulator properly as I haven't had a chance to create a retina tile map yet.
 Tap anywhere to move the icon, which will avoid any tiles marked in red.

 ## Usage
 ```objc